 We’ve got great news!
 We’re excited to announce that Stripe Terminal is now available to Checkfront customers in the United States and Canada.

 As a set of SDKs, APIs, and pre-certified card readers, Stripe Terminal works seamlessly with your Checkfront web application and existing Stripe integration.
-By connecting all three, you no longer have to source both an online and POS solution for mobile or desktop.
-But there are other benefits:
+By connecting all three, you no longer have to source both an online payment processing and POS solution.

 Website bookings have been getting most of the attention lately.
-While it’s a growing channel, starting to make up the majority of sales, walk-in and phone bookings still play a part.
+While it’s undoubtedly a growing channel, making up the majority of sales with no signs of stopping, walk-in and phone bookings still play a huge part.